 Considerations of liquidity, safety and preservation of capital may preclude the Funds from investing in money market instruments paying the highest available yield at a particular time.
 In addition, a Fund's ability to trade money market securities may be constrained by the collateral requirements related to the Fund's other investments.
 As a result, a Fund may need to buy or sell money market instruments at inopportune times.
-In addition, even though money market instruments are generally considered to be high-quality and a low-risk investment, recently a number of issuers of money market and money market-type instruments have experienced financial difficulties, leading in some cases to rating downgrades and decreases in the value of their securities.
-In addition, during the market volatility caused by the COVID-19 outbreak beginning in March 2020, many money market instruments that were thought to be highly liquid became illiquid and lost value.
-The U.S. government and the Federal Reserve, as well as certain foreign governments in particular.
-While these actions have stabilized the markets for these instruments, there can be no assurances that those actions will continue or continue to be effective.
+In addition, even though money market instruments are generally considered to be high-quality and a low-risk investment, issuers of money market and money market-type instruments have in the past experienced financial difficulties, leading in some cases to rating downgrades and decreases in the value of their securities, and similar circumstances may occur in the future.
+For example, during the market volatility caused by the COVID-19 outbreak beginning in March 2020, many money market instruments that were thought to be highly liquid became illiquid and lost value.
+The U.S. government and the Federal Reserve, as well as certain foreign governments and central banks, took extraordinary actions with respect to the financial markets generally and money market instruments in particular.
+While these actions stabilized the markets for these instruments, there can be no assurances that governments and central banks would take such actions in response to similar market volatility in the future, or that any actions, if taken, would be effective.
 If a Fund's money market instruments become illiquid, the Fund may be unable to satisfy certain of its obligations or may only be able to do so by selling other securities at prices or times that may be disadvantageous to do so.